-Our Lady of the Angels School closed in 1999, and eventually was renovated, and transformed into a charter school.
-Our Lady of the Angels parish merged with St. Francis Assisi Parish in 1991, and the Archdiocese rented the church which was undamaged by the fire, to the New Miracle Temple Church of God in Christ for 20 years.
+Our Lady of the Angels School closed in 1999 and was eventually renovated and transformed into a charter school.
+Our Lady of the Angels parish merged with St. Francis Assisi Parish in 1991, and the Archdiocese rented the church, which was undamaged by the fire, to the New Miracle Temple Church of God in Christ for 20 years.
 Over time, Francis Cardinal George hoped to renovate the church.

 Transforming the Remnants of Tragedy

-Fifty plus years after the 1958 fire at Our Lady of the Angels Catholic School, work on the once forlorn and neglected church next door is completed and the church again presents a proud and hopeful face to a shabby neighborhood.
+Fifty-plus years after the 1958 fire at Our Lady of the Angels Catholic School, work on the once forlorn and neglected church next door is completed, and the church again presents a proud and hopeful face to a shabby neighborhood.
 Our Lady of the Angels Church, the scene of such tragedy, is now known as the Mission of Our Lady of the Angels.
-Father Bob Lombardo, pastor of the Mission, remembered the church as a "handyman's special" when he arrived there in 2006.
-He called the transformation of Our Lady of the Angels a miracle, because estimates of the cost of its renovation reached nearly two million dollars but the actual cost amounted to very little because of volunteer labor and donated supplies.
+Father Bob Lombardo, the pastor of the Mission, remembered the church as a "handyman's special" when he arrived in 2006.
+He called the transformation of Our Lady of the Angels a miracle because estimates of the cost of its renovation reached nearly two million dollars.
+The actual cost was minimal because of volunteer labor and donated supplies.

-Many people in the crowd were survivors of the Our Lady of the Angels fire and many were former parishioners.
+Many people in the crowd were survivors of the Our Lady of the Angels fire, and many were former parishioners.
 The memory of that cold, clear first Monday in December 1958 remained as vivid to them as sunlight glinting off Lake Michigan.

 Just an Ordinary School Day in an Ordinary Chicago Parochial School

-Built in 1910, the school's two story north wing had been remodeled several times and in 1939, the entire building became a school when a newer church opened.
+Built in 1910, the school's two-story north wing had been remodeled several times, and in 1939, the entire building became a school when a newer church opened.
 By 1951, an annex connected the north wing to a south wing dating from 1939.
-The two original buildings and the annex formed a U, with a narrow fenced courtyard separating them.
-The school had a brick exterior and its interior consisted of wooden stairs, walls, floors, doors, twelve foot acoustical tiled ceilings, and a wooden roof.
-The school's second floor windows were 25 feet above the ground and its English style basement extended partially above ground level.
+The two original buildings and the annex formed a -U-, with a narrow fenced courtyard separating them.
+The school had a brick exterior, and its interior consisted of wooden stairs, walls, floors, doors, twelve-foot acoustical tiled ceilings, and a wooden roof.
+The school's second-floor windows were 25 feet above the ground, and its English-style basement extended partially above ground level.

 Although Our Lady of the Angels was generally clean and well maintained, it mirrored some potentially fatal flaws of 1950s schools and municipal and state fire regulations.
 Pupils hung their coats on hooks in the hallway or in cloakrooms instead of in metal lockers, and there was no limit to the number of children in a classroom.
-Sometimes as many as 60 students crowded a classroom built to hold half or one quarter of that number.
+Sometimes, as many as 60 students crowded a classroom built to hold half or one-quarter of that number.

 A Fire Flares and Flourishes

 While students upstairs waited to be dismissed, a fire smoldered in a cardboard trash barrel at the foot of the northeast stairwell in the basement of the older north wing of Our Lady of the Angels School.
-For about thirty minutes the fire burned undiscovered, and it heated the stairwell and filled it with light grey smoke that eventually turned thick and black.
-At about 2:25 p.m., three eighth grade girls, Janet Delaria, Frances J. Guzaldo and Karen Hobik were returning from an errand.
+For about thirty minutes, the fire burned undiscovered, and it heated the stairwell and filled it with light grey smoke that eventually turned thick and black.
+At about 2:25 PM, three eighth-grade girls, Janet Delaria, Frances J. Guzaldo, and Karen Hobik, were returning from an errand.

-When the girls reached Room 211, their second floor classroom in the north wing, they encountered thick smoke.
-They promptly told their teacher Sister Helaine O'Neill, who jumped up from her desk and lined up her students to evacuate the building.
-Moments later she opened the classroom door to the hallway, but she decided that the dense smoke made it too dangerous to escape down the stairs leading to Avers Avenue on the building's west side.
+When the girls reached Room 211, their second-floor classroom in the north wing, they encountered thick smoke.
+They promptly told their teacher, Sister Helaine O'Neill, who jumped up from her desk and lined up her students to evacuate the building.
+Moments later, she opened the classroom door to the hallway, but she decided that the dense smoke made it too dangerous to escape down the stairs leading to Avers Avenue on the building's west side.
 She and her students sat in their classroom, waiting to be rescued.

 The Fire Stalked Them, but Brave Rescuers Saved Many

 |Firefighter Richard Scheidt carrying

 John Michael Jajkowski, Jr. from the school.

-Andrea Gagliardo, the 12-year-old –girl in Sister Mary St. Canice Lyng's seventh grade history class in Room 208 who had been studying "The Missionaries in Florida and Louisiana” climbed out on a ledge and firemen eventually rescued her.
+Andrea Gagliardo, the 12-year-old –girl in Sister Mary St. Canice Lyng's seventh-grade history class in Room 208 who had been studying "The Missionaries in Florida and Louisiana," climbed out on a ledge, and firemen eventually rescued her.
 Andrea remembered that "some of the boys jumped out of the window.
-When we looked down we saw them lying still on the ground.
+When we looked down, we saw them lying still on the ground.
 It was like a miracle when we saw the firemen with their ladders."

-When they finally reached Room 210, the firemen found many dead fourth graders wrapped around Sister Mary Seraphica Kelley for protection.
+When they finally reached Room 210, the firemen found many dead fourth-graders wrapped around Sister Mary Seraphica Kelley for protection.
 Although 29 students managed to escape, 28 students and Sister Kelley died in Room 210, more students than in any other classroom.

-Room 212 housed Sister Mary Clare Therese Champagne's fifth grade class of 55 students.
-The fire didn't invade Room 212 as quickly and burned less intensely because of its location in the northwest corner of the north wing, second floor of the school, which could account for the fact that 29 pupils survived in this room.
+Room 212 housed Sister Mary Clare Therese Champagne's fifth-grade class of 55 students.
+The fire didn't invade Room 212 as quickly and burned less intensely because of its location in the northwest corner of the north wing, the second floor of the school, which could account for the fact that 29 pupils survived in this room.
 The smoke and toxic fire gases were as deadly here as in the other school rooms, and most of the 26 pupils who died here were smothered before the fire department could rescue them.
 Sister Mary Clare Therese Champagne also died.

 The December Day That 92 Pupils and Three Nuns Didn't Return from School